 I thought I might use it at the Vermont cabin.

-But the I used it as a table runner in this tablescape.
+But then I used it as a table runner for this Christmas tablescape.

-And then decided to layer it under my tree with this cool boho rug.
+And then I decided to layer it under my tree with this cool boho rug.

 I love the layers, don’t you?